lpsinger/userguide/content.rst

 Preliminary Alert
 -----------------

-Within minutes after a gravitational wave trigger an automated, **preliminary alert** will be issued, in the form of a GCN *notice* only.
-It will contain the `event name`_, trigger time and a link to the localization "skymap" (if available).
+Within minutes after a gravitational wave trigger an automated, **preliminary alert** will be issued, in the form of a *notice* only.
+It will contain the `event name`_, trigger time and a link to the `source localization`_ "skymap" (if available).
 Being the result of a fully autonomous pipeline, this preliminary notice might be subsequently *retracted* after human vetting.

 Initial Alert
 -------------

-Within 4 hours of the preliminary alert, after vetting by human instrument scientists and data analysts, an **initial alert** will be issued in the form of both a GCN *circular* and a *notice*.
+Within 4 hours of the preliminary alert, after vetting by human instrument scientists and data analysts, an **initial alert** will be issued in the form of both a *circular* and a *notice*.
 Such initial alert could contain the possible *retraction* of the candidate, in case of e.g. data quality issues.
 The initial alert GCN circular is considered as the first publication of a candidate, and it can be cited as such.

 The initial alert circular and notice contain the following information: